szabgab/slides/perl/dancer.md

 In the Dancer application this will trigger the '/echo' route where using the get method of the query_parameters object we can receive the text sent in by the user.
 Then it is only a simple matter of sending it back to show what the user has typed in.

+We are embedding the HTML in this code so it will be a one-file solution.
+In a bigger application we would use the template system and put the HTML in an external file.
 {/aside}

 ![](examples/dancer/get-parameters/app.psgi)